mdixson2/cs302_final_project/README.md

   * 30min- Used thefinished side scrolling tutorial to explore other aspects of unity
   * 30min- Started the 2D tutorial.
 Work in progress.
   * **Total for 3/12:** 4hrs
+* 4/13/2020
+  * 02hrs- Set up player class for new dungeon crawler.
+Also made helper functions